-Our 2023 Responsible Investment Policy covers engagement and is guided by our clients' best interests.
+Our Responsible Investment Policy 2025 covers engagement and is guided by our clients' best interests.
 At GIB AM, our investment teams analyse the possible or material adverse impact indicators as described above.
 They may engage with companies to eliminate or alleviate existing adverse impacts or request that the investee companies provide more data where data is unavailable.
 The prioritisation of these indicators depends on the materiality of the problem, the likelihood that engagement will lead to positive action eliminating or improving adverse impacts, as well as the weight of our holding in the investee company.
-At GIB AM, we not only consider the present sustainability barriers, but also attempt to encourage companies to act in the best interest of our clients.